-This is why investment in customer service is so powerful.
-Taking the long view enables you to grow more.
-It costs anywhere from 5 to 25 times more to acquire a new customer than to retain an existing one.
+That's why investing in customer service is so powerful.
+When you see the whole picture, you discover more opportunities to grow.
+You'll find it costs 5 to 25 times more to acquire a new customer than to retain an existing one.

 Prioritizing short-term growth at the expense of customer happiness is a surefire way to ensure you'll be pouring money into the business just to stay in maintenance mode.

-A good customer experience goes beyond hiring support staff -- it starts pre-sale.
-The four points of leverage you can start working on today are where we’d recommend starting.
+A good customer experience goes beyond hiring support staff — it starts pre-sale.
+The four points of leverage are where you can start working today.

 "Your best customers stay with you because they get value from your products.
 Dissect your most successful customers and trace back to how they found you in the first place.

 What marketing brought them to your site?
 What free tool or piece of content converted them to a lead?
-What type of onboarding did they receive and with who?
+What type of onboarding did they receive, and with whom?
 What steps did they take in onboarding?
 And so on…

-2) Pre-sale: Making it easier for your customers to buy
+2. Pre-sale: Make it easier for your customers to buy.

-Consider whether your sales process could be easier to navigate.
-Today’s buyers don’t want to talk to a salesperson, or want to pay money before they know how well a product works.
+Determine if your sales process could be easier to navigate.
+Today, buyers don't want to talk to a salesperson or pay money before they know how well a product works.
 You should empower them to do so.

 This change is already happening.
 Think about Netflix, Spotify, and Uber.
 All three companies disrupted industries with difficulty built into their go-to-market.

-People wanted to watch movies, but they didn’t want to pay late fees.
+- People wanted to watch movies but didn't want to pay late fees.
 Hello, Netflix.

-People wanted to listen to music, but they didn’t want to pay for individual songs or albums.
+- People wanted to listen to music but didn't want to pay for individual songs or albums.
 Hello, Spotify.

-People wanted to be driven between Point A and Point B, but they didn’t want to wait for cabs in the rain.
+- People wanted to be driven between Point A and B but didn't want to wait for cabs in the rain.
 Hello, Uber.

-I scaled the HubSpot customer service team to over 250 employees, and there are a few things you can do to make your customers happier (and your employees’ lives better):
+I scaled the HubSpot customer service team to over 250 employees, and we've found a few things that help us make our customers happier.
+I'm sharing them here so you can too:

-At HubSpot, we track Net Promoter Score (or NPS) maniacally -- it’s a company-level metric that we all work toward improving.
-This helps us:
+At HubSpot, we track Net Promoter Score (NPS) maniacally — a company-level metric we all work toward improving.
+It helps us:

-- Track customer sentiment over time -- the trend of NPS is far more useful than one raw number
+- Track customer sentiment over time (the trend of NPS is more valuable than one raw number).

-- Quantify the value of customer happiness -- when we changed a customer from a detractor to a promoter, that change increased LTV by 10-15%
+- Quantify the value of customer happiness — when we changed a customer from a detractor to a promoter, the LTV increased by 10-15%.

-Start small, with a post-support case NPS so you know whether immediate issues were resolved.
-You can build up to a quarterly or monthly NPS survey of your full customer base that focuses on their general experience with the product.
+Start small with a post-support case NPS to determine if immediate issues were resolved.
+From there, you can build up a quarterly or monthly NPS survey of your customer base that focuses on their general experience with the product.

 Once you have happy and successful customers, it's time to put them to work for you.

-This methodology is a direct result of my eight years at HubSpot.
-We’ve made a lot of mistakes but learned even more about how built a repeatable playbook for leading your customers to success and eventually turning them into promoters.
+At HubSpot, we've made many mistakes but learned even more about how to build a repeatable playbook for leading your customers to success and eventually turning them into promoters.